CodecraftBySyed/Mini-POS-System/README.md

 - `images/screenshots/screenshot-2.svg` — POS / Cart (placeholder)
 - `images/screenshots/screenshot-3.svg` — Products list (placeholder)

-Replace these with real PNG/SVG screenshots by saving files into that folder and committing.

 ## Local development
 This project uses locally compiled Tailwind CSS.
 To rebuild or watch CSS changes: